Alejogb1/job-board/blog-data/j-expression-replace-function-implementation.md

 )
 ```

-Okay this one is a bit more meaty in this verb we also get `text` and `old` and `new` in the same way as the previous verb `replaceSingle` but the difference starts here we are going to search for all the occurrences of `old` in the string `text` and return the indices in the `positions` varible for example if text is  `abcabcabc` and old is `abc` then the positions will be `0 3 6`  and we check to see if there are any occurrences at all if there is no occurrence we return the original text
+ this one is a bit more meaty in this verb we also get `text` and `old` and `new` in the same way as the previous verb `replaceSingle` but the difference starts here we are going to search for all the occurrences of `old` in the string `text` and return the indices in the `positions` varible for example if text is  `abcabcabc` and old is `abc` then the positions will be `0 3 6`  and we check to see if there are any occurrences at all if there is no occurrence we return the original text

 If there are positions it gets more interesting and complicated we start building our result in result variable first and initialize a counter at 0 we start looping through every position we get from positions in the start variable we then add the part of the text from the beginning to the position start to the result variable and add our `new` string now the interesting thing we replace the current text variable by the part of text starting after the `old` string and we update our positions variable by subtracting the starting position and the length of the old string form all the other positions this makes our loop go through all the occurrences
 now that we have a good grasp of the core functionality lets spice things up with a real problem